damiant/dust/roadmap.md

 - 🔴 Home page - if not all then show brief tooltip "Showing only past events"
 - 🔴 Sunrise/sunset label on music sets
 - 🔴 line crossing over midnight.
+- 🔴 Sort friends by location (maybe distance)
 - 🔴 Add changelog to whatchanged text
+- 🔴 Add friends should be faster - camp name requested
+- 🔴 Burner map import
+- 🔴 Share a location via AirDrop
+- 🔴 Music by start time (column for location)
+- 🔴 Zendo, Ranger outposts
+- 🔴 Ending soon tag on events with < 25% time left
+- 🔴 Art / Camps have visited tag
+- 🟠 Shuttle stops, airport, burner express depot

+- 🟠 Whats near me for favorites (near me on fav page)
+- 🟠 Near me for favs on the home page
+- 🟠 Bigger icon for your current location
+- 🟠 Whiteout mode - button for whiteout - show huge compass with direction to camp / center camp / temple / 3 or 9
 - 🟠 One page printout "not usable"
 - 🟠 Need to know if an event repeats (ie not as important)
 - 🟠 Share events others are interested in (airdrop maybe)